-Designated EFH utilized by snapper grouper species in deepwater includes coral reefs, live/hardbottom, to at least 2,000 feet for wreckfish.
+Designated EFH utilized by snapper grouper species in deepwater includes coral reefs, live/hardbottom, to at least 609 meters (2,000 ft.) for wreckfish.
 EFH also includes the spawning area in the water column above the adult habitat (e.g., wreckfish on Miami Terrace) and the additional pelagic environment, including Sargassum, required for survival of larvae and growth up to and including settlement.
 In addition, the Gulf Stream is also EFH because it provides a mechanism to disperse snapper grouper larvae.

 Designated EFH-HAPCs for species in the snapper grouper management unit associated with the deepwater CHAPCs include medium to high profile offshore hardbottoms where spawning normally occurs; localities of known or likely periodic spawning aggregations; The Point, and Big Rock (North Carolina); The Charleston Bump (South Carolina); pelagic Sargassum; Hoyt Hills for wreckfish; all hermatypic coral habitats and reefs; and manganese outcroppings on the Blake Plateau.
-Areas that meet the criteria for designating essential fish habitat-habitat areas of particular concern include habitats required during each life stage (including egg, larval, postlarval, juvenile, and adult stages).
+Areas that meet the criteria for designating EFH-HAPCs include habitats required during each life stage (including egg, larval, postlarval, juvenile, and adult stages).